 Ben Burgess Newmarket joined the group in June 2003.
-This purpose-built depot further extended the renowned Ben Burgess commitment to our customers in Suffolk, Cambridgeshire and Essex.
+This purpose-built branch further extended the renowned Ben Burgess commitment to our customers in Suffolk, Cambridgeshire and Essex.

 Grain specialists Bloomfield Installations and electrical motor rewinders, Thomas Wilch & High, have more recently joined the group.

 Further additions are Ben Burgess Coates and Ben Burgess Ellington.
-Both depots were acquired in September 2013 and provide sales, service and support to the local agricultural community in Cambridgeshire, Northamptonshire and Bedfordshire.
+Both branches were acquired in September 2013 and provide sales, service and support to the local agricultural community in Cambridgeshire, Northamptonshire and Bedfordshire.

 If you would like to read more about Ben Burgess MBE, his book “My Life in Agriculture” is available from us with all proceeds going to the Ben Burgess Nelson Memorabilia Collection appeal fund.